I’m so disgusted. To put it bluntly. My decorating sucks. Or my rooms suck. Well, something isn’t right.

 Every vignette is a decorating lesson in styling.

-This time lilacs grace the corner.
+This time lilacs grace the corner of Maura’s amazing white and gray kitchen.

 I found these pretty console tables from Eloquence.